18F/handbook/tools/slack/user-management.md

 Submitters should be thoughtful and mindful about emoji submissions, and try to ensure they're in line with our values of diversity and inclusion.

-Here are some examples of emoji that are not allowed.

-- profanity
-- current political figures
-- expressing a partisan political view

 If you'd like to help review emoji requests, please reach out to [#tts-tech-portfolio](https://gsa-tts.slack.com/archives/CNW3GL70S).